somesh05/rag-eval-pipeline/CASE_STUDY.md

 ### 3.1 Golden dataset construction

-A golden dataset of **[INSERT: e.g. 20]** question/ground-truth pairs was constructed manually from the sample documents, covering a mix of: direct factual lookups, questions requiring synthesis across multiple chunks, and at least **[INSERT: e.g. 3]** questions designed to be unanswerable from the provided documents, to test whether the system correctly declines rather than hallucinating.
+A golden dataset of **[19]** question/ground-truth pairs was constructed manually from the sample documents, covering a mix of: direct factual lookups, questions requiring synthesis across multiple chunks, and at least **[3]** questions designed to be unanswerable from the provided documents, to test whether the system correctly declines rather than hallucinating.

 ### 3.2 Metrics